Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 The most natural interpretation: "Given any infinite family, sampling with any \\( p(n) = \Omega(\log n / \lambda) \\) yields connectivity \\( \Omega(\lambda p) \\)" is wrong, as choosing \\( p(n) = 0.01 \ln(n) / \lambda \\) can result in a disconnected graph with probability tending to \\( 1 \\) (e.g., consider a path where consecutive vertices are connected with \\( \lambda \\) parallel edges).
 The constant replacing the first $\Omega$ must be sufficiently large.

-In a similar manner, it is customary to use Big-O in algorithms.
+Similarly, it is customary to use Big-O in algorithms.
 Consider this excerpt:

 ![T = O(p κ1 κ2 κ3 log κ/ε); for t = 0 to T do; ...](/assets/kyng-algorithm.png){:height="60px" width="400px"}

 ([Source](https://arxiv.org/pdf/2102.06977.pdf)) The statement $T = O(\ldots)$ would formally assert that setting $T \gets 1$ is valid, but the algorithm fails in this case.

-### Failure mode 4: colloqiual usage and lack of formality
+### Failure mode 4: colloquial usage and lack of formality

 On its face, Bachman-Landau does not explicitly define the meaning of statements like \\( O(n) + O(n) = O(n) \\), \\( n^{O(1)} \\), or \\( \exp(-\Omega(n)) \\).
 As such, researchers attach their own semantics to these.
 These vary in formality and mean different things to different authors.

 At the same time, Big-O is proliferating to the point where many papers never explicitly specify any constants.
-In an extreme limit, this might lead to a world where papers are written exclusively with Big-Os (due to its inherent practicality), while its usage has became informal, unspecified folklore, and uncoordinated between subareas.
+In an extreme limit, this might lead to a world where papers are written exclusively with Big-Os (due to their inherent practicality), while its usage has become informal, unspecified folklore, and uncoordinated between subareas.
 In such a world, only domain experts would be able to infer the correct semantics of formal statements, introducing unnecessary barriers to interdisciplinarity in science.

-On a positive note, such a scenario is easily avoidable: we put forward several proposals how to formalize Big-Os (like this manuscript!), and papers specify which proposal they follow.
+On a positive note, such a scenario is easily avoidable: we put forward several proposals on how to formalize Big-Os (like this manuscript!), and papers specify which proposal they follow.

 # A Better Definition: A Sufficiently-Large Constant